HuMingLab/SnapHiC/readme.md

 ### 2. Required input files:
 1. A "tab-separated" or "tab-separated and gzipped" file of the mapped reads for each cell.
 For example, you can generate these files by running bwa-mem on your fastq files.
 2. chrom.sizes file for the genome of interest, which can be downloaded from [here](https://hgdownload.soe.ucsc.edu/downloads.html).
 Files for mm10, hg19 and hg38 are included in the `ext` directory.
 3. A binned bed file of the filtered regions for the genome (the blacklist regions).
-Filtered regions and low mappability regions for mm10, hg19 and hg38 in 10KB resolution with the restriction enzyme MboI are included in the `ext` directory.
+Filtered regions and low mappability regions for mm10, hg19 and hg38 at 10KB resolution with the restriction enzyme MboI are included in the `ext` directory.

 ### 3. Run
 We strongly recommend using an HPC environment where you can request nodes/processors and allocate memory.
 As alternatives, we also provide run-files for multi-threaded run and single-processor system.